 RAIN Installation Manager

 |Bio: Anand is the Installation Manager for the Rapid Air Improvement Network (RAIN) project which aims to integrate spatially-dense sensor networks, mobile monitoring and sophisticated instrumentation to map and characterize air pollutants with the detail needed to support effective interventions on short and long term timescales.
 Anand has a background in particulate matter measurement & instrumentation as well as aspects of heterogeneous ice nucleation in the atmosphere.
 His master’s research work was focussed on designing, developing and performing field evaluation of a multiple slit nozzle-based high volume PM2.5 inertial impactor assembly.
 An Indian patent was filed for the assembly design and is in final stage of approval.
 His Ph.D research focussed on heterogeneous ice nucleation on mineral dust and the impact of atmospherically relevant chemical species on the ice nucleation abilities of various mineral dusts.
 He further explored this topic in his postdoc by using Molecular Dynamics Simulation technique to elucidate physical behavior of mineral-solute-water systems at low temperatures on short time and length scales that are not directly accessible experimentally.
 In his free time, Anand enjoys cooking, baking, dancing and exploring restaurants and craft breweries.

-|Bio: Mrinmoy is a PhD student in the Department of Mechanical Engineering jointly supervised by Prof. Amanda Giang.
+|Bio: Mrinmoy is a PhD Candidate in the Department of Mechanical Engineering jointly supervised by Prof. Amanda Giang.
 He has completed masters in Environmental Engineering and Management from Indian Institute of Technology Kanpur and undergraduate studies in Civil Engineering at West Bengal University of Technology, Kolkata.
 He is interested in working with field observations of air pollutants using low cost sensors and evaluating the energy policies with the help of chemical transport models.
 His focus will be on the tools for assessing energy and health policies in developing countries like India using both numerical simulations and field studies.

 “i want to REACH the dark corners of air quality and climate change research, illuminate them, and make our world a better and healthier place to live.”

 |Bio: Davi is a Ph.D.
-Student in the Department of Earth, Ocean, and Atmospheric Sciences at UBC Vancouver.
+Candidate in the Department of Earth, Ocean, and Atmospheric Sciences at UBC Vancouver.
 He has a master’s degree in Environmental Engineering, with an emphasis on air pollution, from the Federal University of Espirito Santo, located in Brazil.
 Davi also has an undergraduate degree in Environmental Engineering at the same institution in Brazil.
 During his undergraduate studies, he was able to obtain a scholarship and study abroad at the University of Auckland in New Zealand.
 At UBC, he will work to mitigate the air quality impacts of the emerging Cannabis Industry through measuring and modelling concentrations of Volatile Organic Compounds (VOCs), Ozone (O3), and particulate matter (PM).
 Additionally, he will analyze odour reports and investigate public health impacts of Cannabis Industry emissions and the distribution of these impacts in the context of environmental justice.
 On the personal aspect, Davi enjoys playing chess, the guitar/keyboard, and swim.

 “iREACH for a world where air pollution is visible, quantifiable, and understandable for the public so people can breathe cleaner air in all regions.”